Syria: Airstrikes kill several Turkish soldiers in major escalation in Idlib | DW | 27.02.2020

 However, the Syrian regime views the outposts with hostility, and in December surrounded one of them in a move that nearly opened a new front in the conflict.

-Since first erupted in 2011, more than 300,000 people have been killed and millions more displaced in Syria.
+Since the conflict first erupted in Syria in 2011, more than 300,000 people have been killed and millions more displaced.

 jsi/ls (Reuters, AFP, dpa, AP)